Joël de Rosnay: As author

 De Rosnay’s ideas have inspired various technology businesses and modern cultural works by creatives, entrepreneurs, and academics, notably around his notion of the cybiont.
-In The Symbiotic Man, De Rosnay defines a unit of a wholistic social structure, expanding on the concept of the singular living holobiont to also include the totality of human-made machines.
+In The Symbiotic Man, De Rosnay defines a unit of a holistic social structure, expanding on the concept of the singular living holobiont to also include the totality of human-made machines.
 He terms this set the cybiont - an emerging “planetary macro-organism” of biological and synthetic entities, all operating in synchrony as a cybernetic system.

 Personal life

 De Rosnay's wife Stella is the daughter of Gladwyn Jebb, 1st Baron Gladwyn.
 His daughter is novelist Tatiana de Rosnay.

 De Rosnay is famous for pioneering surfing in France in 1957 and created the Surf Club de France in 1964.